Master of Aerospace Engineering

-University Assistance: MAE students may be eligible for other forms of aid (such a loans) administered through the university.
-For this reason, all applicants are strongly encouraged to complete a file a Free Application for Federal Student Aid (FAFSA).
+University Assistance: MAE students may be eligible for other forms of aid (such a loans) administered through the University.
+For this reason, all applicants are strongly encouraged to complete a Free Application for Federal Student Aid (FAFSA).
 For more information on the FAFSA and aid eligibility, contact the Office of Student Financial Aid.

 Other Sources of Assistance: Prospective students are strongly encouraged to explore other avenues of potential financial support including outside funding agencies such as NSF, NASA, DoD, and DoE.
 The University of Washington “Grant and Funding Information Service” webpage is an excellent informational resource on this topic.

 Employer-based Assistance: Students and prospective students who wish to use employer reimbursement or other employer-based education benefits should contact the appropriate benefits office at their place of work.